- [100 W.S. transmitter]

 (source: forum of Collezionisti & Radio Operatori Stationi Ex Militari - CROSEM)

-For instance, the 1943 document below states that the Nr.
-II Army Corps has eight Siemens-Hell (Feld-Hell) teleprinters that are used over phone-lines, and that will subsequently be used over existing radio links, without the need for any additional equipment.
+For instance, the 1943 document below states that the Engineer Corps of the Nr.
+II Army Corps had eight Siemens-Hell (Feld-Hell) teleprinters that are used over phone-lines, and that will subsequently be used over existing radio links, without the need for any additional equipment.
 I do not know with what type of radios the Italian Feld-Hells were used.